Nicholai518/TCP-Echo-client-Server-c-/README.md

 ```

 ## Motivation
-To experience the differences of developing a client / server on Linux (Ubuntu) vs Windows 10.
+experience the differences of developing a client / server on Linux (Ubuntu) vs Windows 10 to improve my understanding of which resources are Linux specific.